TritonDataCenter/sdc-cloudapi/docs/index.md

 Be aware that CreateMachine does not return IP addresses.
-To obtain the IP address of a newly-provisioned instance, poll [GetMachine](#GetMachine) until the instance state is `running` or a failure.
+To obtain the IP address of a newly-provisioned instance, poll [GetMachine](#GetMachine) until the instance state is `running`.

 Typically, Triton will allocate the new instance somewhere reasonable within the cloud.
-You may want this instance to be placed close to, or far away from, other existing instances belonging to you;  if so, you can provide locality hints to CloudAPI.
-Locality hints are not guarantees, unless `strict` is set true, but Triton will attempt to satisfy the hints if possible.
-An example of a locality hint is:
+You may want this instance to be placed on the same server as another instance you have, or have it placed on an entirely different server from your existing instances so that you can spread them out.
+In either case, you can provide locality hints (aka 'affinity' criteria) to CloudAPI.

+Here is an example of a locality hint:

     "locality": {
       "strict": false,